-Over the past 15 years, we have successfully recruited and supported more NSF, UDF, and CNS fellowship winners than any other department at MSU.
+Over the past 15 years, we have successfully recruited and supported more National Science Foundation (NSF), University Distinguished Fellowships (UDF), and College of Natural Science fellowship winners then any other department at Michigan State University.

-Living Expenses and Tuition
+Living Expenses & Tuition

 Half-time teaching assistantships require 20 hours per week during the semester, helping with undergraduate courses.
 Half-time research assistantships require 20 hours per week of work on a faculty member's research grant.